 This list is so extensive that Paul couldn't dwell on them individually, so instead he gives a list of names that reads like the who's who of the history of Israel and a list of victories that reads like the conquests made by the greatest generals of all times and all peoples.
-And yet they many times were victors over their enemies, by faith in God, even though they were weaker in numbers, courage, and arms than the enemies they vanquished!
+And yet they many times were victors over their enemies, by faith in they vanquished!
 (Heb 11:32-34)